Sanix-Darker/testa/README.md

 <img src="logo.jpg">

-# Tesla
+# Testa

-Tesla is the best, simple and UnnitTest tool "CrossPlatform" and "CrossLanguages" (Only Script language for now) develop by developpers for developpers based on comments in your code.
+Testa is the best, simple and UnnitTest tool "CrossPlatform" and "CrossLanguages" (Only Script language for now) develop by developpers for developpers based on comments in your code.
 The power in this tool is that the grammar is the same for all your implementation languages.

 **Note:** This project is completly experimental, am still working on it, not sure where am going with it lol.

 ## Features

-- Tesla can do any Unittest you want from an assertion.
+- Testa can do any Unittest you want from an assertion.
-- Tesla Can Save Your Tests reports so that you can check it later in a persistant file.
+- Testa Can Save Your Tests reports so that you can check it later in a persistant file.
-- Tesla is light and simple.
+- Testa is light and simple.
-- Tesla have a specific and very simple grammar for testing "all methods" presents in a file in one time and generate reports.
+- Testa have a specific and very simple grammar for testing "all methods" presents in a file in one time and generate reports.
-- Tesla is build from scratch so it doesn't have any dependency or any kind of troubleshooting with potentials externals libs.
+- Testa is build from scratch so it doesn't have any dependency or any kind of troubleshooting with potentials externals libs.
-- Tesla can generate for you a small and readable documentation whatever the language you're using
+- Testa can generate for you a small and readable documentation whatever the language you're using

-## Tesla can test all theese programming languages
+## Testa can test all theese programming languages

-List of languages, where you can perform tesla test:
+List of languages, where you can perform testa test:

 - [Done] Python
 - [Done] Javascript